LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/message_prefix_stream_4.rst.txt

    message_prefix_stream(Kind, Component, Prefix, Stream)

-User-defined hook method for specifying the default prefix and stream for printing a message for a given kind and component.
+User-defined hook method for specifying the default prefix and stream for printing a message for a given kind and :term:`component`.
 This method is declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public, multifile, and dynamic predicate.

 Modes and number of proofs
 --------------------------